catalyst/catalystcloud-orchestration/Moodle_2servers/README.rst

 The next three parameters follow the naming scheme used in the e-learning team at Catalyst for self-host setup and are used primarily to christen the databases and the $SITEENVIRONMENT variable

-* site_name: (default catcloud)
+* site_name: e.g. catcloud
-* environment: (default test)
+* environment: e.g. test
-* app_type: (default moodle)
+* app_type: e.g. moodle

 * site_url: the site_url.
-You need to make sure that this resolves either locally or globally since at the moment the Moodle site will not be accessible via IP (default: moodle-heat.elearning.catalyst.net.nz)
+You need to make sure that this resolves either locally or globally since at the moment the Moodle site will not be accessible via IP.
 * moodle_version: a valid Moodle branch number.
 Assigned to env variable MOODLEVERSION and used to create the remote branch name as MOODLE_"$MOODLEVERSION"_STABLE.
-Current default: 27
 * db_root_password: insert your DB root password here